Why should I see a private IBCLC?

 Will you work with me if I use bottles or supplementary formula?

 Yes - your goals are my goals!
-There are many reasons for babies to need supplement or pumped milk, or for families to want to use supplement or pumped milk.
+There are many reasons for babies to need supplementary formula or pumped milk, or many reasons that families want to use supplement or pumped milk.
 There can be temporary, or more sustained use, of supplement in the process of working toward your breastfeeding goals.

 Will one visit solve all of my concerns?